stat545ubc-2023/MissObs/README.md

 variable **extreme_type**.
 The value of the continuous variable **flow** is missing two times from the minimum category, but it is not missing from the maximum category.

+## Specific notes

+This package function `count_all_missing_by_group` will not allow one to get sum of all missing values in a dataset, and it also won’t work for non-tbl_df or non-tbl or non-data.frame input.
+It also won’t work if applicable method for ‘group_by’is not applied to an object of class “c(’double’, ‘numeric’)